-The Data Protection Officer is the owr document is reviewed in line with the ner of this document and is responsible for ensuring that this review requirements stated above. s policy A current version of this document is available to all members of staff on the Trust Shared Area.
-This manual was approved by the Boa basis under the signature of the GDPF rd of Trustees on 15 th May 2018 and is issued on a version c R Trustee. ontrolled Signature: Date:
+The Data Protection Officer is the owner of this document and is responsible for ensuring that this policy document is reviewed in line with the review requirements stated above.
+A current version of this document is available to all members of staff on the Trust Shared Area.
+This manual was approved by the Board of Directors on 15^{th} May 2018 and is issued on a version controlled basis under the signature of the GDPR Director.
+Signature: Date: